Pperezhogin/pperezhogin.github.io/_pages/talks.md

 1. **[2020]** AGU fall meeting.
 Data Driven Parameterization of Mesoscale Eddies and Comparison with Kinetic Energy Backscatter Parameterizations in NEMO Ocean Model.

+1. **[2020]** The Conference dedicated to the memory of academician A.M.
+Obukhov, Moscow.
+LES parameterizations of quasi-2D turbulence designed for application in ocean models at intermediate resolution.

 1. **[2020]** **Poster**.
 ECMWF Annual seminar.
 Kinetic energy backscatter (KEB) parameterizations for ocean circulation models with intermediate resolution and their testing in NEMO ocean model.

 1. **[2020]** EGU General Assembly, Austria, Vienna.
 A new data-driven subgrid 2d turbulence parameterization and comparison with conventional kinetic energy backscatter parameterizations in NEMO ocean model.